Five-year housing land supply position statement (as at 01 April 2024)

 - be achievable with a realistic prospect that housing would be delivered on the site within five years

-The publication of this position statement (November 2023) after the base date is due to the time needed to sufficiently gather, analyse, and interpret the most up-to-date deliverability information to inform the housing land supply.
-This approach is frequently used by local planning authorities when publishing their own position statements and was robustly defended during the examination of the Council's Local Plan Part 2 (opens new window).
+The publication of this position statement (December 2024) after the base date is due to the time needed to sufficiently gather, analyse, and interpret the most up-to-date deliverability information to inform the housing supply.
+This approach is frequently used by local planning authorities when publishing their own position statement and was robustly defended during the examination of the Council's most recently adopted Local Plan.
+The delay in publication is also a result of the revisions to the NPPF that require this statement to be published (as outlined within the introduction to this statement).

-In doing so, this position statement uses the latest available evidence (up to November 2023) to determine the deliverability of sites (as advocated by paragraphs 4 and 7 of the PPG (opens new window)).
-For example, where it is known that after the April 2023 base date that reserved matters have since been consented on an outline permission, or a decision notice has since been issued on a site which only had a committee resolution to approve planning consent, then this has been taken into account when projecting likely delivery over the next five years.
-For consistency, where it is known that planning consents have since lapsed, between 01 April and 01 November 2023, this has also been discounted from the deliverable housing land supply.
+In doing so, this position statement uses the latest available evidence (up to 12 December 2024) to determine the deliverability of sites (as advocated by the PPG (opens new window)).
+For example, where it is known that after the April 2024 base date a reserved matters have since been consented on an outline permission or a decision notice has since been issued on a site which only had a committee resolution to approve planning consent, then this has been taken into account when projecting likely delivery over the next five-years.
+The calculation also includes sites that have been granted planning consent, or received a committee resolution to approve since the base date.
+For consistency, where it is known that planning consents have since lapsed, between 1 April 2024 and 12 December 2024, this has also been discounted from the housing supply.

 The Planning practice guidance on housing and economic land availability assessment (opens new window) and on housing supply and delivery (opens new window) sets out further guidance on what five-year housing land supply statements need to include and what constitutes a deliverable site, informing the categories listed below.